CMartinETH/GESS-Simus/README.md

 ## Reproducibility

 1. Download the file xxxx
-2. Make sure you have matplotlib and numpy installed 2.2 If you have installed it already, skip to task 3 2.1   If you do not have it, you can download and install it by opening a terminal / command line, (activating your environment if you have one) and enter:
+2. Make sure you have matplotlib and numpy installed <br>
+  2.2 If you have installed it already, skip to task 3<br>
+  2.1   If you do not have it, you can download and install it by opening a terminal / command line, (activating your
+        environment if you have one) and enter:     <br>
-        pip install numpy
+        pip install numpy<br>
         pip install matplotlib
 3. Open your favourite python development environment e.g. PyCharm
 4. Open the downloaded filexxxxxx